keboola/connection-docs/extractors/storage/ftp/index.md

 * TOC
 {:toc}

-## FTP

-FTP extractor can extracts multiple CSV files from FTP, FTPS of SFTP server.
+The FTP extractor can extract multiple CSV files from FTP, FTPS or SFTP server.

 After creating a new configuration, select files you want to extract.
 Then determine the way how to save data into KBC Storage.

 ## Create New Configuration